supersuhyeon/Javascript-TodoList-app/README.md

 });
 ```

-- method chaning
+- Method Chaining <br>
-  Using method chaining, methods can be called continuously centering on one object, so the object returned by the previous method can be used again in the next method. for example router.addRoute(...).setNotFound(...).init().
+  Using method chaining, methods can be called continuously centering on one object, so the object returned by the previous method can be used again in the next method.
+For example router.addRoute(...).setNotFound(...).init().
 Using method chaining in this way, you can write concise and highly readable code.

-2. local storage
+---

+**Local Storage** <br>

 - window.localStorage.setItem(key,value) - To add key and value
 - window.localStorage.getItem(key) - To read the value
 - Only strings are stored in localStorage.
-Therefore, to store an object or an array in localStorage,
-  you need to convert the object to a string and store it.
+Therefore, to store an object or an array in localStorage, you need to convert the object to a string and store it.
 JSON.stringify() converts objects and arrays to JSON strings.
 - When you convert JSON strings to objects or arrays, you can use JSON.parse()

   <img width="1271" alt="Screenshot 2023-02-22 at 5 45 03 PM" src="https://user-images.githubusercontent.com/94214512/220803718-0fcf2cca-a196-4fe3-88a4-303dfa1ca1f2.png">